astronomer/astro-blog/posts/airflow-ray.md

 ### Hyperparameter Tuning

-Airflow has templating and dynamic parameterization capabilities, and when combined with [Ray Tune](https://docs.ray.io/en/master/tune/index.html), one can orchestrate and dynamically scale tuning an ML search space using any machine learning framework - including PyTorch, XGBoost, MXNet, and Keras - while easily integrating tools for recording, querying, and replicating experiments, as well as register & deploy the resulting models.
+Airflow has templating and dynamic parametrization capabilities, and when combined with [Ray Tune](https://docs.ray.io/en/master/tune/index.html), one can orchestrate and dynamically scale tuning an ML search space using any machine learning framework - including PyTorch, XGBoost, MXNet, and Keras - while easily integrating tools for recording, querying, and replicating experiments, as well as register & deploy the resulting models.

 An example using XGBoost and Tune might begin like: